There is no doubt about it; having a peripheral neuropathy diagnosis impacts your everyday life.

 Modified: Also referred to as a “return of premium” plan, modified policies have a 2-year waiting period with a return of paid insurance premiums +10% if death occurs during this time.
 The full death benefit is available after the waiting period is over.
 These policies are high in cost.

-Guaranteed Issue: This plan accepts 100% of seniors.
-The blessing of guaranteed issue is also its curse: no health questions asked.
+Guaranteed Issue: This plan accepts all seniors.
+The blessing of guaranteed issue is there are no health questions asked.
 These plans are more expensive and require a 2-year waiting period.

 What to Look For in a Policy